Music

 Implementation

-In our catchment, there is a low uptake of private music tuition and extra-curricular music and performance opportunities, so one of our main aims is to provide every pupil with sustained and high-quality singing and instrumental teaching (two of our purple threads), so that they can reach a high enough standard to enjoy the experience and gain confidence to perform to an audience, (another of our purple threads).
+At King’s Hedges Educational Federation, there is a low uptake of private music tuition and extra-curricular music; one of our main aims is to provide pupils with sustained and high-quality whole-class singing and instrumental teaching (two of our purple threads), so they can reach a standard where they can enjoy the experience and gain confidence to perform to an audience (another of our purple threads).

 Impact